harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/sysdig.md

 ### Delegate proxy

-- If Sysdig is behind a firewall, eg.,`sysdig.mycompany.com` will not be accessible from outside, so a delegate proxy has to be selected.
+- If your Sysdig instance is behind a firewall, e.g.,`sysdig.mycompany.com` will not be accessible directly from Harness SaaS clusters, a delegate proxy has to be setup.
 Please ensure you have [Harness Delegate installed](https://developer.harness.io/docs/platform/delegates/install-delegates/overview) for the same.

 ![](./static/sysdig-delegate.png)